NBA Rumors: James Harden Reveals Expectations For New Rockets’ Teammate Carmelo Anthony

 — TMZ (@TMZ) August 14, 2018

-However, the Rockets are not the Thunder, and Coach Mike D’Antoni has a different coaching style with Billy Donovan.
+However, the Rockets are not the Thunder, and Coach Mike D’Antoni has a different coaching style than Billy Donovan.
 Unless they see them play together inside the court, no one can accurately predict if Carmelo Anthony is really a bad fit with James Harden and Chris Paul.
 To maximize the potentials of all the superstars on their team, Harden believes they should maintain a good line of communication with each other on and off the court.

 “The job gets hard when you don’t communicate.
 That’s what it’s about.
 That’s where it’s misconstrued.
 You got guys that are, ‘Oh, how are they going to work?’
 As long as we’re on the court and we communicate, things will be a breeze.”

-As of now, the Rockets are hoping that the arrival of Carmelo Anthony will increase their chance of winning an NBA championship title in the upcoming 2018-19 NBA season.
-If Anthony fails to make himself fit in the Rockets’ starting lineup, there is a strong possibility that Coach Mike D’Antoni will demote him as their sixth man next season.
+As of now, the Rockets are hoping that the arrival of Carmelo Anthony will increase their chance of winning an NBA championship in the upcoming 2018-19 NBA season.
+If Anthony fails to make himself fit into the Rockets’ starting lineup, there is a strong possibility that Coach Mike D’Antoni will demote him as their sixth man next season.